Health Professional Course – Allied Team Training for Parkinson’s Disease (ATTP)

 Identify strategies for building inter professional networks and community partnerships

-The course is intended for North American and European audience with particular focus on the United States and Canada and is open to Registered Nurses, Physical Therapists, Occupational Therapists, Speech Language Pathologists, Social Workers, Doctors of Medicine, Physician Assistants, Advanced Registered Nurse Practitioners.
+The course was intended for a North American and European audience with particular focus on the United States and Canada and was open to: Registered Nurses, Physical Therapists, Occupational Therapists, Speech Language Pathologists, Social Workers, Doctors of Medicine, Physician Assistants, Advanced Registered Nurse Practitioners.

-Particular focus is on teams from different disciplines within the same institution.
-A team registration rate is given to those applying from the same institution in groups of 3 or more.
+Particular focus was on teams from different disciplines within the same institution.
+A team registration rate was given to those applying from the same institution in groups of 3 or more.